Chart Color Schemes

 Educational attainment in Albion Park - Macquarie Pass aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high, with 30.1% of residents currently enrolled in formal education.
-This includes 11.0% in primary, 8.0% in secondary, and 3.3% in tertiary education.
-There are eight schools operating within Albion Park - Macquarie Pass, educating approximately 4,111 students.
-The area demonstrates typical Australian school conditions (ICSEA: 1008) with balanced educational opportunities.
+There are eight schools in the area, educating approximately 4,111 students, with typical Australian school conditions (ICSEA: 1008).
 The educational mix includes five primary, two secondary, and one K-12 school.
-School capacity exceeds typical residential needs at 17.4 places per 100 residents compared to the regional average of 14.3, indicating that the area serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+School capacity exceeds residential needs at 17.4 places per 100 residents compared to the regional average of 14.3, indicating a role as an educational hub for the broader region.

 Frequently Asked Questions - Education